 Scene clips for May 25

-On the last Friday of each month, from 6 p.m. until 9 p.m., members of the Park City Art Gallery Association offer a free, unique showcase highlighting artists, special exhibits and art events.
-This month’s stroll, which will be held Friday, May 27, gives residents and Park City visitors the opportunity to enjoy light refreshments while exploring Park City’s exciting art scene.
-Visit any of the participating galleries to pick up a free gallery guide.
-For more information, visit http://www.parkcitygalleryassociation.com .
+On the last Friday of each month, from 6 p.m. until 9 p.m., members of the Park City Gallery Association offer a unique monthly showcase highlighting artists, special exhibits, and art events.
+The Friday Gallery Stroll is a free community event that gives residents and Park City visitors alike the opportunity to enjoy light refreshments while exploring Park City’s exciting art scene.
+Please visit any of the participating galleries to pick up a free gallery guide.

 Support Local Journalism